salesforcecli/plugin-packaging/messages/package_pushupgrade_schedule.md

 When the –migrate-to-2GP flag is used, this command lets you push a package migration for a first-generation managed package that has been converted to second-generation managed package.
 This push migration is used to update orgs that have the first-generation managed package installed.

+# flags.target-dev-hub.summary

+Username or alias of the Dev Hub org.

+# flags.target-dev-hub.description

+Overrides the value of the target-dev-hub configuration variable, if set.

 # flags.package-version-id.summary

 ID (starts with 04t) of the package version that the package is be upgraded to.
 The package version must be an active, non-beta package version.